 “How did he get the brown finger paint out of the tub?”
 I thought before approaching closer and realizing that my toddler was not finger painting with paint– it was poop.
-This was not first and has yet to be the last time one of my toddlers has removed or simply reached into their diaper to smear, paint, and plain out play with their poop.
+He was playing with poop.
+This wasn’t first and has yet to be the last time one of my toddlers has removed or simply reached into their diaper to smear, paint, and plain out play with their poop.
 Poop smearing certainly isn’t the most common toddler behavior in the book, but it’s not exactly uncommon either.

 Why in Clorox’s name would my toddler be playing with poop?

 It’s kind of a could be one, the other, or both explanation here.
 Many toddlers start having fecal matter fun when they begin potty training.
 Your toddler has a great deal of focus placed on his or her butt and what comes out of it at this stage in life.
 As a result, something your toddler likely never really paid much attention to is suddenly a highlight of their day.
 Curious about the brown excrement, many toddlers poke a finger in and find it sticks and then can be smeared and wiped all over the place.
 This leads to the second possible cause.

-Some toddlers also discover poop smearing behavior before potty training simply from putting their hands in their diaper or mastering the diaper removal art.
+Some toddlers also discover playing with poop before potty training simply from putting their hands in their diaper or mastering the diaper removal art.
 Curiosity brings them to wipe and smear, and toddler appreciation for messes and “art” prompt them to continue.
 You could see how both could factor into the “why?” answer most parents search for upon finding a poop masterpiece fresh completed, but this still does little for the “why me?” sadly.
 Pain in the butt aside, this is a normal albeit disgusting toddler behavior and is almost always short lived.
 Thank the horrible smell for that one.

-Is poop playing dangerous to my toddler’s health?
+Is playing with poop dangerous to my toddler’s health?